-(d) As of December 31, 2016 and 2015, the Company's ten largest customers accounted for 64% and 67% of accounts receivables, respectively.
-The Company considers the concentration of credit risk for the remaining accounts receivable is immaterial.
+(d) As of December 31, 2016 and 2015, the Group's ten largest customers accounted for 65% and 67% of accounts receivables, respectively.
+The Group considers the concentration of credit risk for the remaining accounts receivables is immaterial.

 C. Liquidity risk